What is the Picture Exchange Communication System (PECS)?

-This type of system is used for children with autism and other developmental disabilities, parents, teachers, and therapists alike.
+Parents, teachers, and therapists alike use this type of system for children with autism and other developmental disabilities.
 If you find your child needs help with communicating his or her needs, PECS may be the answer!

 PECS allows a person to still communicate without the use of words.

-The picture exchange communication system is an official trademarked program by Pyramid Education Products.
-It was created in the 1980’s by Andrew Bondy and Lori Frost.
-This visual support communication system is known for its picture cards.
+PECS is an official trademarked program that Pyramid Education Products put out and that Andrew Bondy and Lori Frost created in the 1980s.
+This visual support communication system is famous for its picture cards.
 But PECS is more about a specific approach to teaching a child to communicate with pictures.

 For this communication aid to work, the program involves six phases.
-Each phase needs to be completed before beginning the next one.
+Complete each phase before beginning the next one.
 For instance, phase one needs to precede phase two.
 The ordered phases are specific in building a foundation of communication between a child and a caregiver.